“Climate change” is a phrase you have probably heard multiple times in your life. But what exactly does it mean?

 Weather is stuff like wind, humidity, and all these things:

-So if you go outside right now, however the air feels and any stuff that is falling on your head from the sky (unless the falling stuff is like a meteorite or an anvil or a leaf) is what we call weather.
-Weather is also any of that atmospheric phenomena that happened at any time or any place in the past, like whatever was happening in the air outside your Grandma’s place on March 13, 2009 at 8:30 in the morning.
+So if you go outside right now, however the air feels and any stuff that is falling on your head from the sky (unless the falling stuff is like a meteorite or an anvil) is what we call weather.
+Weather is also the atmospheric phenomena that happened at any time or any place in the past, like whatever was happening in the air outside your Grandma’s place on March 13, 2009 at 8:30 in the morning.

 “Climate” is the word we use to describe what the weather usually is like.
 It’s related to weather, but not the same thing.